lcurran/weather/README.md

 Once mongo is installed, run `mongod` to start the db.

 Create a .env file in the root folder and add the keys `REACT_APP_GOOGLE_API_KEY=YOUR_API_KEY` and `DARK_SKY_API_KEY=YOUR_API_KEY`.
-To generate API keys for these services, go to the [Google Cloud Developer Console](https://console.cloud.google.com/google/maps-apis/overview), and click "All Google Maps APIs", then enable the Geocoding API, the Maps JavaScript API, and the Places API, then follow the steps [here](https://developers.google.com/maps/documentation/javascript/get-api-key#get-the-api-key) here to generate an API key.
+For the Google API key, please use the key supplied via email.
 For the Dark Sky API, all you need to do is create an account [here](https://darksky.net/dev) and it will generate an API key for you.

 Finally, install dependencies using `npm install`.

 ## Startup

-To run the production built app and server, use `npm run server` and visit localhost:3001. `npm start` will run just the client app in dev mode at localhost:3000.
+To run the production built app and server, use `npm start` and visit localhost:3001. `npm run react` will run just the client app in dev mode at localhost:3000.

 To run the script, use `npm run email`;